hapax/hapax.github.io/assets/simple-qm.md

 If you shine a flashlight on the cross, and compare the intensity before and afterwards, you find no difference.
 Every photon gets through!
+On top of that, the polarisations are split evenly between the two directions.
-We can learn even more by polarising the light first, and measuring the polarisation afterwards.
+We can learn even more by polarising the light first.
 For concreteness, orient the cross so that the first slit is at
 $\theta_x = 0$ and the second at $\theta_y = 90^\circ$.
 If an incoming beam is polarised at angle $\theta$, it will obey